 Investigator Financial Disclosure FAQs

 The significant change to Financial Conflict of Interest (FCOI) policy of the National Institutes of Health (NIH) and other Public Health Service (PHS) departments has raised numerous questions.
-In an attempt to provide answers and clarification, the Office of the Vice President for Research (OVPR) has compiled a list of frequently asked questions we’ve received since the change took effect Aug.
-24. The source for most of these questions is the NIH FAQ website and Texas Tech Operating Policy 70.37.
+The source for most of these questions is the NIH FAQ website and Texas Tech Operating Policy 74.17.

 What do I need to do prior to submitting a proposal to NIH or to any other PHS funding component?

 - Complete one of the two FCOI training options.
-These can be found on the OVPR Investigator Financial Disclosure website under “PHS Investigator Requirements.”
+These can be found on the OR&I Investigator Financial Disclosure website under “PHS Investigator Requirements.”

-- Complete your annual financial interest disclosure by selecting “Electronic Financial Disclosure” on the OVPR Investigator Financial Disclosure website.
-Select “Yes” when asked if you are participating in a PHS/NIH research project.
-Contact Amy Baugh by email or by phone at (806) 834-2139 if you need assistance.
+- Complete your annual financial interest disclosure on the OR&I Investigator Financial Disclosure website.
+Contact FinancialConflictofInterest.firstname.lastname@example.org if you need assistance.

 Who needs to complete training and submit financial interest disclosure documents?